Changes in the Aging Brain: Dementia Basics

 Talk to your doctor

 It's common to forget or lose things sometimes, but if you're finding that your memory loss is getting in the way of your everyday life, you should discuss that with your health care team.
-Consider writing down problems when they happen and using Secure Messaging (sign in required) to describe any signs of dementia to your doctor.
+Consider writing down problems when they happen and using Secure Messaging to describe any signs of dementia to your doctor.
 Your provider may run exams and tests to determine if changes in your memory and thinking are due to a type of dementia, normal aging, or another problem.

 Please vote in our unscientific poll.
 All responses are anonymous.